cwbae10-purdue/CTI-EACL24/README.md

 # Cyber Threat Intelligence Dataset

-This is a dataset repository which is used for training, evalutaions as a part of our CTI research;
+This is a dataset repository which is used for model training, evalutaions as a part of our CTI research;

 [Threat Behavior Textual Search by Attention Graph Isomorphism](https://aclanthology.org/2024.eacl-long.160) (Bae et al., EACL 2024)